onsi/ginkgo/docs/index.md

 here we only set up the `libraryCLient` once before all the specs run, and then tear it down once all the specs complete.

-`BeforeAll` and `AfterAll` nodes can only be introduced within an `Ordered` container.
-To avoid potentially complex and confusing behavior they cannot be nested within other containers within an `Ordered` container.
+`BeforeAll` and `AfterAll` nodes can only be introduced within an `Ordered` container.  `BeforeAll` and `AfterAll` can also be nested within containers that appear in `Ordered` containers - in such cases they will run before/after the specs in that nested container.

 As always, you can also use `DeferCleanup`.
-Since `DeferCleanupe` is context aware, it will detect when it is called in a `BeforeAll` and behave like an `AfterAll`.
+Since `DeferCleanupe` is context aware, it will detect when it is called in a `BeforeAll` and behave like an `AfterAll` at the same nesting level.
 The following is equivalent to the example above:

 ```go
 BeforeAll(func() {